-Below is the confirmed England squad, alongside the club where the player was either developed or made their professional debut.
+Below is the England squad, alongside the club where the player was either developed or made their professional debut.

 Jack Butland – Birmingham City